LennaHammer/English/EVP/out/words_adjective.md

 ## 278. soft ## adjective
 /sɑft/ SMOOTH
 [A2]smooth and pleasant to touch
-- soft skin/hair
+- soft `skin/hair`
-- soft leather
+- soft `leather`

 ## 279. sorry ## adjective [never before noun]
 /ˈsɑr.i/ SYMPATHY
 [A2]used to show sympathy or sadness for a person or situation
-- I'm sorry (that) you had such a difficult journey.
+- I'm sorry `(that)` you had such a difficult journey.
-- We were both sorry to hear you've been ill again.
+- We were both sorry `to hear` you've been ill again.

 ## 280. south ## adjective
 /sɑʊθ/
 [A2]in or forming the south part of something
 - the south side of Chicago
 - the South China Sea
-- These plants grow well on a south-facing wall.
+- These plants grow well on a south`-facing` wall.

 ## 281. spare ## adjective
 /sper/ spare time
 [A2]time when you are not working
-- I like to do a little gardening in my spare time.
+- I like to do a little gardening `in` my spare time.

 ## 282. special ## adjective
 /ˈspeʃ.əl/ VERY GOOD
 [A2]better or more important than usual things
 - a special friend
-- The car has a number of special safety features.
+- The car has a number of special safety `features`.
-- I'm cooking something special for her birthday.
+- I'm cooking `something` special for her birthday.
 - Is there anything special that you'd like to do today?
-- I have a suit for special occasions.
+- I have a suit for special `occasions`.

 ## 283. square ## adjective
 /skwer/